harvardartmuseums/api-docs/object.md

 **provenance** describes the history of ownership of the work
 This field is a record of the history of all the people/institutions who have owned the work from its creation until the present.
 Whenever possible it documents the legal title to a work at any particular time.
 This field often contains names of people along with the dates and location of ownership.

+**rank** is a number that is a measurement of how inactive the object is
+The number is computed every time the data in the API is refreshed.
+A number of factors go in to generating the number including membership in the “Collection Highlight” group, total number of page views (since 2009), and date of last page view.
+A lower number means the object is less active.
+We use the rank field to sort objects on our [Browse Our Collections](https://www.harvardartmuseums.org/collections) page.
+We do this to get the least active objects to rise to the top of search results so more of the collection is seen and used online.

 **verificationlevel** describes the completeness and vetting status of information in a record
 0 - Unchecked.
 Object information has not been verified for completeness and has not been vetted
 1 - Poor.
 Object information is likely incomplete and has not been vetted